Doubts about the views of some feminists.

 That seems hard to argue against, right?
 So how can feminism be so controversial sometimes?

 Well, like anything that has been important to millions of people over the course of decades, there are a lot of directions you can go from that central premise of equal rights, value, role and opportunities, so different branches of feminism have emerged.
 Most of the time that's a good thing!
 We often agree on the fundamentals, and there is room for nuance and for different people to focus their effort on different issues.
-Perhaps I have a focus on reproductive justice and you're looking at labour rights, and together we can work towards getting better parental leave in the workplace.
+Perhaps I have a focus on reproductive justice and you're looking at labor rights, and together we can work towards getting better parental leave in the workplace.

 Occasionally though, someone will describe themselves as a feminist and hold views that are completely incompatible with my understanding of feminism.
 For example, my feminism says that people of all genders should have equal rights and opportunities.
-It recognises trans people as both real, whole people and as the experts on their own gender.
+It recognizes trans people as both real, whole people and as the experts on their own gender.
 When people start expressing anti-trans bias that doesn't sound like feminism to me.
 I can't see how gatekeeping what womanhood is or isn't makes the world a better place for anyone.

 The important point is that there is no single authority on feminism, though you will find lots of deeply held beliefs.
 One of the major branches of modern feminism is intersectional feminism, and like many of us at Scarleteen I'm an intersectional feminist.
 I'll leave you a link at the bottom where you can read more about what feminism means to Scarleteen but the reason I'm telling you this is because you came here asking for our opinion and so my responses are necessarily going to come from my feminism - it's up to you to build yours.